Guscyrus-cyber/Suricata.docx/README.md

 Suricata is an open-source, high-performance network security tool designed for intrusion detection and prevention.
 It is used to monitor and analyze network traffic in real-time to detect and block potential threats.
 Suricata can handle a variety of network protocols and is capable of inspecting network traffic at high speeds, making it suitable for enterprise environments and security-focused operations.
 It supports custom rule creation, allows for deep packet inspection, and generates detailed logs and alerts for security analysis.

 Lab Overview
 This lab involves using Suricata, an open-source intrusion detection and prevention system (IDS/IPS), to analyze network traffic and test custom rules.
-You'll work with log files like fast.log and eve.json to identify alerts triggered by specific rules.
+Working with log files like fast.log and eve.json to identify alerts triggered by specific rules.

 Scenario
-As a security analyst, you will:
+As a security analyst,
 1. Configure Suricata to monitor network traffic using predefined and custom rules.
 2. Analyze traffic captured in a sample.pcap file.
 3. Examine alerts in the fast.log and detailed event data in the eve.json files.